stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 # Exploratory data analysis

 To explore the data differently, the *violin plot* below shows the effect of age and gender on the possibility of dying of the disease.
-It is to be noted that the dataset used contains less that 1000 people.
+It is to be noted that the dataset contains only 825 examples.
 More details on the dataset used and its biases are given below the plot.

-A small correlation of the gender is seen (0.1), but the age seems to be a more influent factor (almost 0.3).
-Pearson correlation is used, meaning that the coefficient quantifies a linear relationship.
+Gender is slightly correlated to the possibility of dying of the disease (roughly $$0.1$$), but the age correlation to the possibility of dying is higher (almost $$0.3$$).
+Pearson correlation coefficient is used, measuring a linear correlation.

 <!-- violin plot death -->
 <iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/208.embed?showlink=false"></iframe>

-To understand the data used for the violin plot, the 15 most represented countries in the dataset are shown through a Sankey diagram, where the relationship to Wuhan and the gender of each person are given.
-This diagram is not here to draw conclusions, but to understand the possible underlying biases present in the data, along with its distribution.
+To understand the distribution of the data used for the previous plot and its possible biases, the *Sankey diagram* below shows the country, relationship to Wuhan, and gender of the population sample studied.
+It is useful to directly see any over-/under-representation of a category.

+<iframe width="100%" height="800" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/277.embed?showlink=false"></iframe>

 What can be drawn from this diagram about the dataset used:
-- the majority of the population presented is coming from Asia.
+- a majority of the population presented is coming from Asia.
-- a huge proportion of the population is related to Wuhan, whether by travelling or living there.
+- 32% of the population  is related to Wuhan, whether by travelling or living there.
-- a significant proportion of genders are unknown.
+- 17% of genders are unknown (thus removed from the dataset).
+In known genders, 58% are male and 42% female.

 These 3 biases need to be remembered when drawing conclusions from the violin plot, which therefore does not represent the world population.
-For example, the gender correlation on the patient outcome (dying or not) is already low, but also heavily

-<iframe width="100%" height="800" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/277.embed?showlink=false"></iframe>